rldnjs3258/SJU-Data_Visualization/README.md

 # SJU-Data_Visualization

+ - This repository includes codes, theories and algorithms about Data visualization.

-Data visualization class in Sejong University
+ - It is What I learned from Data visualization class in Sejong University.